-- To increase the volume, press the top part of the volume control - To decrease the volume, press the bottom part of the volume control
+- To increase the volume, turn the volume control up (+). - To decrease the volume, turn the volume control down (-).

 When you change the volume, the hearing aid responds with a beep.
 When you reach the upper or lower limits. the hearing aid responds with a low-pitched beep.